daniel-s-gomes/my-coaching-app/README.md

 Howdy coaches and spinners this new and improved Table Tennis Coaches App fronm SuperSpin!
 Totally adaptable to any type of device!

 Just use our search fields to search and filter out your name and location!
-Either in ascending or descending order.
+Also use the hourly rate dropdown to sort high to low or vice versa!

 Enjoy,

 DEVS:

 to initiate php api: php -S localhost:8000 -t backend

 to run project: npm run dev